CenterForMedicalGeneticsGhent/Hopla/README.md

 Different haplotypes are given by colors.
 Haplotypes are relative between individuals/strands within a family (i.e., same-haplotype colors are not constant between HTML output files).
 Details at each variant can be obtained by mouse hovering.
 By default, the latter is only enabled at regions given by `--regions`.
 This can be omitted by using `--skip.raw F`.

 *Note 1*: 'raw' haplotypes from Merlin can be corrected using `--window.size.voting`.
 At each variant (e.g., variant X), haplotypes (e.g., haplotype A) can be 'corrected' in accordance to their neighbourhood, defined by argument `--window.size.voting`.
-The algorithm we created is dubbed 'weighted neighbourhood voting': the closer variant neighbour Y (with, e.g., haplotype B) is to the current variant X, the more votes (for haplotype B) variant Y has to influence the haplotype of variant X. All votes (for haplotype A and B) within the neighbourhood of X are summed, variant X is given the winning haplotype.
+The algorithm we created is dubbed 'weighted neighbourhood voting': the closer variant Y (with, e.g., haplotype B; located in the neighbourhood) is to the current variant X, the more votes (for haplotype B) variant Y has to influence the haplotype of variant X. All votes (for haplotype A and B) within the neighbourhood of X are summed, variant X is given the winning haplotype.
 Corrected haplotypes are shown using a circle symbol.
 The raw uncorrected genotyping data can be consulted at any time by mouse hovering.

+The number of votes each variant has to influence the haplotype of variant X is given by: [((`--window.size.voting`) / (distance to variant X + `--window.size.voting`/2)) - 1]; this way, variants with a negative number of votes lay beyound the bonds of the neighbourhood defined by `--window.size.voting`, and are ignored.

 *Note 2*: haplotypes from Merlin can be further corrected using `--min.seg.var`.
 A haplotype stretch needs to have at least `--min.seg.var` variants.
 If not, the haplotype segment is corrected to its neighbouring haplotype segments.
 Corrected haplotypes are shown using a circle symbol.
 The raw uncorrected genotyping data can be consulted at any time by mouse hovering.